-Paying for care in Northern Ireland: Complaints and FAQs
+Paying for care and support in Northern Ireland: Complaints and FAQs

-Read our guidance on making official complaints about paying for care in Northern Ireland, as well as the most frequently asked questions about care fees.
+Read our guidance on making official complaints about paying for care and support in Northern Ireland, as well as the most frequently asked questions about care fees.

 - Care assessment process in Northern Ireland